-Now that Greece has opened up to tourism well, after those past couple of years.
-It’s time to start planning your holiday and start packing your suitcase.
-And as we know, no trip would be complete with a great book to read.
-I’ve put together a list of a few of my favorite books set in Greece, or you can check out my essential summer reading list for 2023 here.
+Now that you’ve booked your vacation to Greece and have started to plan your dream vacation, it’s time to start to think about what reading material you’re planning on bringing with you.
+I’ve put together a list of a few of my favorite books set in Greece, or you can check out my essential summer reading list for 2024 here.

 Greece is the birthplace of, well, pretty much everything.
 From democracy to mathematics to theatre, it’s a place brimming with ideas and beauty.
 And there is no wonder why so many books have their settings on stunningly beautiful Greek islands too.